WalletScrutiny/WalletScrutinyCom/_hardware/deviantcoin.md

 ## Verdict

-There is **no indication that this hardware wallet was released**.
+There is no indication that this hardware wallet was released.
 The twitter posts of the account related to deviantcoin last posted on December 15, 2021.
+This is **vaporware.**